A R C H I T E C T U R E O F A R T + C O N S C I E N C E

 L O U I S E B R A V E R M A N F A I A

-Louise has lectured about her architectural perspective both nationally and internationally at a variety of prestigious institutions including The Plan Magazine Perspective USA Lectures, the Yale School of Architecture, the Cooper Union Institute for Sustainable Design, the Yale Club, CUNY, the Montclair Art Museum, the Cosmopolitan Club, the AIA New York Chapter, the Chicago Archeworks Lecture Series, the University of Pennsylvania Humanities Forum, Ryerson School of Architecture in Toronto and the International UIA Istanbul Congress in Turkey.
+Louise has lectured about her architectural perspective both nationally and internationally at a variety of prestigious institutions including Columbia GSAPP, Parsons School of Design, The Plan Magazine Perspective USA Lectures, Yale School of Architecture, Yale Club, CUNY, the Cosmopolitan Club, AIA New York Chapter, Chicago Archeworks, Ryerson School of Architecture in Toronto and International UIA Istanbul Congress in Turkey.

 Louise supports programs that foster inclusion in the field by participating in such diverse panels and programs as the 2015 An Inclusive Edge panel at the Chicago Architecture Biennale, the 2014 Principled Design panel at Art Basel Miami, and the 2014 video, Voices from Venice.